spatie/laravel-csp/README.md

 ### Creating policies

 In the `policy` key of the `csp` config file is set to `\Spatie\Csp\Policies\Basic::class` by default.
 This class allows your site to only use images, scripts, form actions of your own site.
-This is how the class looks like.
+This is how the class looks:

 ```php
 namespace Spatie\Csp\Policies;